 | Umpire fee | Split 50/50 | Split evenly with the entity |

-This summary reflects general practice; the specific cost allocation in any TWIA, TFPA, or private policy claim depends on the current statutory and regulatory rules at the time the appraisal is invoked.
-We verify current procedures with TWIA, TFPA, or the carrier before recommending or invoking appraisal.
+This summary reflects general practice.
+The specific cost allocation in any TWIA, TFPA, or private policy claim depends on the current statutory and regulatory rules at the time the appraisal is invoked.
+DCS verifies current procedures with TWIA, TFPA, or the carrier before recommending or invoking appraisal.

 60 to 180 days from invocation to binding award.
-Significantly faster than litigation (1-3 years).
+Significantly faster than litigation (1 to 3 years).

 Three people: your appraiser, the carrier appraiser, and a neutral umpire.
 Any 2 of 3 must agree.

 What does an umpire actually do?
 How are they selected?
-Cost?
+What does it cost?
 Read the complete guide.

 Learn how DCS represents policyholders as the named appraiser in the formal insurance appraisal process.